11 Ways to Beat Symptoms of Seasonal Affective Disorder

 Spend some time with animals

-If the trending videos on the Internet of adorable pets aren’t proof enough, pets have serious healing powers.
-In fact, research continues to prove that the unconditional love and support pets provide can guard us against depression, stress, and loneliness.
-“If you are a pet owner, take time each day to touch, play, or chat with your animal,” suggests Mayra Mendez, PhD, psychotherapist and program coordinator at Providence Saint John’s Child and Family Development Center in Santa Monica, California.
+If the trending videos on the Internet of adorable pets aren’t proof enough, pets have healing potential.
+In fact, experts agree that the unconditional love and support pets provide can help alleviate depression, stress, and loneliness.
+“If you are a pet owner, take time each day to touch, play, or chat with your animal,” suggests Mayra Mendez, PhD, psychotherapist and program coordinator at Providence Saint John’s Child & Family Development Center in Santa Monica, California.
 If you don’t have a pet, volunteer at your local animal shelter or even try cuddling with a stuffed animal or furry blanket for a few moments, she says.
-Try these little ways to avoid SAD this season.

 Maintain a regular fitness routine